MiguelVerdi/CNLAB-INTERNSHIP-/README.md

 - In addition a final plot is generated with all these graphs together `ExperimentResultPlots/**/highway*_PQGR_Result_AllFigures.png`.

 # General specifications of the simulation
+- All the parameters can be changes in the `HighwayExperiment.h` for configurtion `HighwayExperiment::Configure()`
 ## Simulation Time
 Simulation time = 1s.